jonapoul/tak-geocoder-plugin/README.md

 These services all have API usage limits, which is why I'm not distributing the APK fully-built with all features :)

-If you want to enable any of these, you'll need an API key and an active internet connection on your device.
+If you want to enable any of these, you'll need an API key for the respective service and an internet connection on your device.

+### At compile-time
 Open/create the file `local.properties` in the root of the project, and add a property like in the snippet below:

 ```properties
 # Register for a key here: https://what3words.com/select-plan?referrer=/public-api